On the South Side of Chicago

-On The South Side of Chicago is the twenty-second studio album by American singer Vic Damone released in May 1967, by RCA Records.
+On The South Side of Chicago is the twenty-second studio album by American singer Vic Damone released in May 1967, by RCA Records, and was available both in stereo and mono.
 It was produced by Neely Plumb and Nick Perito and arranged and conducted by Don Costa, Perry Botkin Jr., and Ernie Freeman.

 The album features the singles "On the South Side of Chicago" and "It Makes No Difference".
 It also contains some foreign songs, British spy movies songs, and a mix of covers of old and recent hits that included one song that also had chart success in 1966 via Dusty Springfield: "You Don't Have to Say You Love Me".

 Chart performance

 The single, "On The South Side of Chicago", debuted in the issue dated April 1, 1967 on the magazine's Easy Listening chart peaked at number 22 during a seven-week stay.

 "It Makes No Difference" debuted on the Billboard Easy Listening chart in the issue dated August 12, 1967, did even better eventually reaching number 12 during a seven-week stay on the chart.